Jon-Webb-79/c_string/README.rst

 The library's encapsulated design prevents common string-related bugs while maintaining the performance characteristics expected in C programs.

-.. note: This project enapsulates its funcitonality into the ``c_string.h`` header file, which is wrapped in the header guard #ifdef __cplusplus which allows it to be compiled with C++ as well as C extern "C" {
+This project enapsulates its funcitonality into the ``c_string.h`` header file, which is wrapped in the header guard #ifdef __cplusplus which allows it to be compiled with C++ as well as C
-#endif

 Contributing
 ############